solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 ```

-Next, let’s use the Anchor `MethodsBuilder` to build a new instruction to invoke
+Next, let's use the Anchor `MethodsBuilder` to build a new instruction to invoke
 the `increment` instruction.
 Again, Anchor can infer the `user` account from the
 wallet so we only need to include the `counter` account.